Complete Blazor (WASM & Server) and ASP.NET API Development

-Learn how to build a RESTful API using ASP.NET Core 6, and then consume it in a modern Blazor Single Page Application.
-Along the way, we will review clean coding principles and patterns, RESTful Standards, logging tools, database development and management and application testing and deployment strategies.
+Learn how to build a RESTful API using ASP.NET Core 6 / 7, and then consume it in a modern Blazor Single Page Application.
+Along the way, we will review clean coding principles and patterns, RESTful Standards, logging tools, database development and management, and application testing and deployment strategies.

-ASP.NET Core is Microsoft's modern, cross-platform framework for building enterprise ready web applications.
-It's suite of frameworks allow us to develop RESTful APIs and now thanks to Blazor, build robust client apps to interact with our API.
+ASP.NET Core is Microsoft's modern, cross-platform framework for building enterprise-ready web applications.
+Its suite of frameworks allows us to develop RESTful APIs and now thanks to Blazor, build robust client apps to interact with our API.

 Why Learn ASP.NET Core (.NET 6)

 The .NET language of choice to learn is C#, as it is among the most widely used languages today.
-It’s a general purpose programming language that can handle almost any problem, from desktop to mobile to dynamic web applications.
-As such, there is a high demand across the world for .NET developers in a variety of industries, so that means that more jobs are available for candidates with a foundation built upon .NET technologies.
+It’s a general-purpose programming language that can handle almost any problem, from desktop to mobile to dynamic web applications.
+As such, there is a high demand across the world for .NET developers in a variety of industries, which means that more jobs are available for candidates with a foundation built upon .NET technologies.

 Why Develop With Blazor?